 Returning to the camp for lunch, you might wish to refresh yourself with a traditional outdoor safari bucket shower as you look out over the rolling plains of the Mara.
 The vista from your shower platform will make this one of the most exquisite bathing experiences you will ever have.

 This afternoon, you will have the opportunity to choose from a variety of activities should you want to take a break from game drives.
 The lodge will gladly organize walking safaris with one of the local guides, providing you with a particularly intimate experience in the bush.
-As you follow tracks and dung across the savannah, your senses will come alive as you learn about the patterns and behaviors that signal animal movement.
+As you follow tracks and dung across the savannah, your senses will come alive as you learn about the patterns and behaviours that signal animal movement.
 The guide will also be able to highlight some of the smaller insects and plants that sustain life in the Mara North Conservancy.
 You may also choose to spend time visiting one of the local Masai communities that co-own the conservancy.
 The Masai belong to one of the world’s most unique and beautifully decorated tribes, and have thrived as nomadic pastoralists for centuries in the region.
 A visit to a Masai community gives insight into their way of life and displays their world-renowned music, dance and of course, jumping abilities.
 Overnight in Kenya

 This morning you might wish to explore the Mara from a new angle: from above.
 Sailing in a hot air balloon up and over the savannah gives you a unique perspective of the sheer size of this unspoiled wilderness.
 Leaving as the sunrises, acacia trees will shrink in size and you will see sprinklings of elephant, giraffe and wildebeest below.
 Guests are often amazed by how still and silent the landscape becomes as they drift above it, being guided by the currents in the wind.
-After an hour of tranquility, you will descend into the Mara for a final touch of luxury over a champagne breakfast cooked right where you land.
+After an hour of tranquillity, you will descend into the Mara for a final touch of luxury over a champagne breakfast cooked right where you land.
 It is a magical once in a lifetime experience.

 Returning to the camp, you will enjoy the peak of the afternoon, lounging in the shade of the main lodge and library.
 As the day cools, you will venture out into the Mara for a final exploration of this phenomenal landscape.
 At this point, you will have learned much about the cultures and intricacies of the Mara.
 As a final send off, you may spend this afternoon in search of the impressive Big Five, and interactions among them.
-The lodge is located right in the center of a leopardess’ territory, and some guests have been lucky enough to witness her with her cubs.
-Others may stumble upon a pride of lion as they feast on a weak wildebeest, as vultures watch greedily from the sidelines.
-Having heard the buffalo grunt at night, today you may find huge herds of them, with tiny red-billed oxpecker birds hitching a ride on their backs.
+The lodge is located right in the centre of a leopardess’ territory, and some guests have been lucky enough to witness her with her cubs.
+Others may stumble upon a pride of lion as they feast on a weak wildebeest, as vultures watch greedily from the side-lines.
+Having heard the buffalo grunt at night, today you may find huge herds of them, with tiny red-billed ox pecker birds hitching a ride on their backs.
 The wonders of the region are truly infinite and today will be a final opportunity to soak it all in.
 The game drive will conclude with sundowners in the bush as you absorb the final rays of sunshine, watching the sky transform theatrically.
 You will then return to camp for a final intimate dinner.
 Overnight in Kenya

 This morning you will part with the classic African landscapes and return to Nairobi by air.
 A driver will collect you at the airport, transferring you to the elegant House of Waine.
 Located in the leafy suburbs of Nairobi, you avoid the commotion of the downtown in this boutique country house, where warthogs roam free.
-After checking in, you will then drive to the Daphne Sheldrick Elephant Orphanage to learn about this nursery and rehabilitation center.
+After checking in, you will then drive to the Daphne Sheldrick Elephant Orphanage to learn about this nursery and rehabilitation centre.
 Daphne was the first conservationist to successfully raise orphaned elephants, and her widow opened this home in her name.
 The highlight of a trip here is the afternoon parade of lovable baby elephants led by their caregivers.
 Watching the babies play and torment each other (and their caregivers) will be, without a doubt, the most adorable part of this tour.
 These babies will spend a few years in this sanctuary, before being strategically released back into Kenya’s Tsavo West National Park.
 If interested, it is possible to ‘adopt’ one of these elephants for a donation of $50.
 You will return to House of Waine in the evening for dinner and relaxation.
 Overnight in Kenya

 This morning you will drive to Jomo Kenyatta International Airport to board your next flight to Kigali, the capital of Rwanda.
 Upon arrival, you will participate in a half-day tour of the city including a visit to the country’s genocide memorial.
 This chilling and thoughtful tribute to the 1994 massacre opened in 2004 on a site where more than 250,000 individuals were buried.
 As you walk through three permanent exhibits, you will learn of the 100 days that altered life in Rwanda permanently, and the subsequent efforts to rebuild.
 While it is challenging, this museum shares the story with an incredible sense of care and humanity, providing Rwandans with a place to honor those who did not survive.

 After lunch in Kigali you will move out of the city, driving northeast through incredibly lush hills and valleys.
 As you approach the town of Ruhengeri two hours later, you will carry on into the mountains for another 20 minutes before reaching Mountain Gorilla View Lodge at the base of Sabyinyo Mountain.
 Here you will be greeted with warm towels and ginger tea by friendly lodge staff, before being shown to your personal cabin.
 In the afternoon, the lodge will perform a cultural show for visitors, highlighting Rwandan song and dance against the backdrop of the Volcanoes National Park.
-Overnight in Rawanda.
+Overnight in Rawanda

 This morning you will wake up to join a small group as you set out into the misty Volcanoes National Park in search of the endangered mountain gorillas.
 With only 800 of these giants remaining worldwide, you will be part of a privileged group of eight permitted to spend an hour observing the primates today.
 Here you will likely spend time with the gorillas made famous by American zoologist Dian Fossey, who dedicated much of her life to studying these creatures when their global population was only 300.
 Following Fossey’s tragic death, considerable research and conservation has been devoted to these beasts, which has included careful habituation to human presence.
 As you approach today’s family, your guide will signal you to begin making guttural ‘gmmm’ and ‘mmmm’ noises, communicating to the gorillas that you come in peace.
 It will be unbelievable and humbling, to stand steps away from a seven-foot tall male silverback while his family and children play around you.

 After a magical hour with the creatures (with which we share 97% of our DNA), it will be time to leave them and return to the lodge.
 You will return from your hike to your private cabin, where a warm fire will roar in your personal fireplace.
 Unwind from the day by soaking tired muscles in a warm open tub as the cool mountain air rushes in.
-Be sure to put your boots out at night for the complimentary cleaning, in preparation for another hike tomorrow !
-Overnight in Rawanda.
+Be sure to put your boots out at night for the complimentary cleaning, in preparation for another hike tomorrow!
+Overnight in Rwanda

 This morning you will wake again to spend another hour with these majestic friends.
 Hiking through the lush volcanic forest, take time today to listen to the plethora of birdcalls that sing as butterflies flutter around you.
 Depending on your trackers, today you may set off in search of one of the other 19 families that are habituated to human presence in this jungle.
 As they did yesterday, guides will provide background information on the family in addition to proper gorilla etiquette.
 Approaching today’s family, pay attention to the dynamics of the six-foot tall females, who weigh between 350 – 500 pounds.
 If lucky, you will have the opportunity to see them interact with their infants, children and ‘blackbacks’ – the adolescent males.
 Returning down to the park gates, it is worth walking near the guides who will teach of the various plants and their purposes in this dense forest.
 As today’s trek winds to a close, you will be one of the extremely lucky few to have visited these spectacular creatures twice in a lifetime.

 Returning to the lodge, you will then begin the trip back to Kigali by road.
 It will be jolting to arrive in a city after such a remarkable experience this morning – but the comforts of the Kigali Serena Hotel will help with the adjustment.
 The lodge is located on a wide and charming Rwandan boulevard, and features a variety of beautiful local art.
 You will spend the afternoon relaxing by the pool before joining the lodge for a buffet dinner and then bed.
-Overnight in Rawanda
+Overnight in Rwanda

 This morning you will leave the Kigali Serena Hotel and return to Kigali International Airport.
 Taking one last look at Rwanda, and inhaling a final breath of African air, you will board your international flight home.